Swanee (singer): 1990–present: Later solo career

-Since 1990, Swan's recording career has been less than prolific, producing only two singles that year, including a cover of Little Richard's "Lucille" for The Delinquents film.
+Since 1990, Swan's recording career has been less than prolific, producing only two singles that year, including a cover of Little Richard's "Lucille" for The Delinquents.

 In 1997, Swan released Heart and Soul produced by Danny Bryan.

 In 2007 Swan released the album Have a Little Faith (Liberation Records).
 The project was recorded with producer /guitarist Mark Moffatt.
 The album was recorded with Nashville musicians.
 The album is a reflection of his past troubles and his love for the Blues.

-In 2009 he worked with fellow Australian artists Ray Burgess, Tommy Emmanuel, John St Peeters and Marty Rhone, to release the single "Legends of the Southern Land".
+In 2013 he worked with fellow Australian artists Ray Burgess, Tommy Emmanuel, John St Peeters and Marty Rhone, to release the single "Legends of the Southern Land".

 In July 2014 Swanee released the album One Day at a Time, consisting of entirely original work, in collaboration with Darren Mullan from the Adelaide Recording Studio and Tony Minniecon.

-In 2017 Swanee was recognised for his work with various charitable organizations with the Order of Australia Medal (OAM).

 In June 2021, Melodic Rock Records released a 20-track compilation titled Greatest Hits.

+In May 2025, Swanee announced the forthcoming release of new album Believe, containing 16 tracks, all but one are duets with his family and friends.

+Recognition and honours

+In 2015, Swan was announced as South Australia's Senior Australian of the Year.

+In 2017 he received an Order of Australia Medal (OAM), "For service to music as a performer, and to the community through charitable organisations".